AbdulAhadSiddiqui11/AbdulAhadSiddiqui11/README.md

 **About me**

 - 🔭 I’m currently working at Deloitte as a Software Engineer;
-- 🔥 I like to solve problems, build web applications and explore new technology trends;
 - 💼 I’m open to work - please drop me an email at the address below;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Reach out to me at abdulahadsiddiqui011@gmail.com;